 Pangbourne College is an independent, co-educational boarding and day school for pupils aged 11-18 in West Berkshire.
-We are a community where the individual matters.
-Providing a challenging academic curriculum, we also offer plenty of co-curricular opportunities for sport, music, drama and adventurous training, so that each individual fulfils their potential and develops confidence, values and skills to make a positive difference to the world.
+As a small school of 450 pupils, we are a community where you can flourish.
+Providing a challenging academic curriculum, we also offer plenty of co-curricular opportunities for sport, art, music, drama and adventurous training, so that each individual fulfils their potential and develops confidence, values and skills to make a positive difference to the world.

 Mr Thomas Garnier (Headmaster)